MeaningfulnessMediaGroup/TomeWeaver/README.md

 ## 🛠️ Installation & Setup

 ### Prerequisites
-*   **Python 3.10+** (Ensure Python is added to your system PATH)
 *   **An LLM Provider** (Local via LM Studio, or Cloud via an API key).

+### Option A: Download Executable (Recommended)
+The easiest way to run TomeWeaver.
+No Python installation or command-line knowledge is required.
+We provide pre-built, portable executables for Windows, macOS, and Linux.

+1. Navigate to the **[Latest Releases](https://github.com/dobrado76/TomeWeaver/releases/latest)** page on GitHub.
+2. Download the `.zip` file for your operating system.
+3. Extract the folder anywhere on your computer.
+4. Double-click the `TomeWeaver` executable to launch the app!

-### Option A: Windows (Automated Setup)
+### Option B: Windows (Automated Source Setup)
-We provide an automated setup script that creates an isolated virtual environment, installs the UI dependencies, and generates your Master Launcher.
+If you prefer running from source, we provide an automated setup script that creates an isolated virtual environment and installs the UI dependencies. *(Requires Python 3.10+ installed and added to PATH)*.

 1.  **Clone or Download the Repo:**
     ```cmd